-3-3 3 hours.
-Standards and foundations of curriculum for grades EC-8 in public schools.
+Description: Standards and foundations of curriculum for grades EC-8 in public schools.
 Includes the study of professional ethics/responsibilities, educational philosophies, the history of American education, schools and society, school and community/parent relationships, legal/political control and financial support, school/classroom organizational patterns, and curriculum development/alignment.

-Prerequisite(s): Must be admitted to Teacher Education Program or granted department exception.
-Course Typically Offered: Fall and Spring.
+Prerequisite(s): Must be admitted to the Teacher Education Program or consent of department.